vinceskahan/v5wiki/mqtt.md

 _unit_system_ - Unit system to which values should be converted before uploading.
 If nothing is specified, the units from StdConvert will be used.
 Possible values are `US`, `METRIC`, or `METRICWX`.
 Default is None.

-_binding_ - Indicates whether to bind to LOOP packets ('loop') or archive records ('archive').
+_binding_ - Indicates whether to bind to LOOP packets ('loop'), archive records ('archive'), or both loop and archive.
 Default is 'archive'.

 _topic_ - The MQTT topic under which to publish.
 Default is 'weather'.